Research

 Book Reviews

 Review of Wealth, Poverty, and Charity in Jewish Antiquity by Gregg Gardner.
-Journal for the Study of Judaism, forthcoming.
+Journal for the Study of Judaism, 2024.

 Review of Charity in Rabbinic Judaism by Alyssa Gray.
 Journal for Jewish Studies, April 2022.